-The Kentucky Pediatric Cancer Research Trust Fund (KPCRTF) was established in 2015 by passage of Senate Bill 82 in the Kentucky General Assembly and funded in the amount of $2.5 million each year of the biennium as part of the budget bill in 2018.
-The KPCRTF is an independent board administered by the Kentucky Cabinet for Health and Family Services, as described in KRS 211.596 and KRS 211.597.
-Eligible grant applicants include non-profit entities, educational institutions and government agencies in the Commonwealth of Kentucky.
-Each applicant must specifically offer pediatric oncology research programs or services to address the overall morbidity and mortality of children diagnosed with cancer in the Commonwealth.
+The Kentucky Pediatric Cancer Research Trust Fund (KPCRTF) was established in 2015 by Senate Bill 82 and funded in the amount of $2.5 million each year of the biennium as part of the 2018 budget bill.
+The KPCRTF is an independent board administered by the Kentucky Cabinet for Health and Family Services per statute KRS 211.596 and regulation KRS 211.597.

 Pediatric Cancer Trust Fund Application Process

 Eligible grant applicants include nonprofits, education institutions and Kentucky governmental agencies.
-Each applicant must offer a program or service to address the needs of the Commonwealth.
+Applicants must a program or service to address the needs of the commonwealth.

 For answers to questions regarding this process, see contact information below.

 April 23, 2019, 9 a.m. - University of Louisville, Location to be announced

 July 22, 2019, 9 a.m. - Location to be announced

 October 7, 2019, 9 a.m. - Location to be announced

 Chemotherapy Induced Cognition Impairment - Mechanisms and Prevention

 Factors associated with high incidence of pediatric brain and central nervous system tumors in Kentucky